Gibsons Games

-Gibsons Games (Gibsons) is an independent, family-owned UK board game and jigsaw puzzle company and one of the oldest of its kind in the United Kingdom.
-Gibsons is the trading name of H. P. Gibsons & Sons Ltd. The company is now run by the 4th generation of the Gibsons family.
-The company head office is located in Sutton, England.
+Gibsons Games (Gibsons) is an independent, family-owned UK board game and jigsaw puzzle company and one of the oldest in the United Kingdom.
+Gibsons is the trading name of H. P. Gibson & Sons Ltd. The fourth generation of the Gibsons family now runs the company.
+The company is headquartered in Sutton, England.

 History

 Early beginnings: International Card Company

-The company was founded by Harry Percy Gibson in 1903 when he obtained an unsecured £500 loan from the Royal Bank of Scotland in Bishopsgate, London, with which he used to purchase Glasgow-founded International Card Company (ICC).
-Gibson and the ICC was the sole agent for the popular De La Rue playing card brand, and supplied retailers with a range of postcards and card games.
+The company was founded in 1919 by Harry Percy Gibson when he received an unsecured loan of 500 pounds from the Royal Bank of Scotland in Bishopsgate, London.
+He used this money to buy the International Card Company (ICC), which had originally been founded in Glasgow.
+Gibson and the ICC were the sole agents for the popular De La Rue playing card brand and supplied retailers with a range of postcards and card games.